The Neuro-Economic Gap: How State Gambling Laws Are Exploiting the Developing Brain

 Universities notoriously deprioritize personal finance by categorizing it as a "free elective."
 This designation signals the subject resides at the bottom of the academic hierarchy.
 In a landscape where predatory industries utilize sophisticated behavioral engineering, personal finance can no longer be an optional afterthought.
 It must become a core graduation requirement.

 State governments face a difficult economic tradeoff.
 They anticipated high tax revenue from legalized gambling.
 However, rising addiction rates among the "Gap" population create massive long-term social costs.
-These costs manifest as increased student debt and diminished mental wellness.
+These costs manifest as increased financial stress and diminished mental wellness.

 We must close the neuro-economic gap.
 Education must match the speed and sophistication of the market.
 We cannot lose a generation to a biological mismatch and an academic deprioritization of essential survival skills.